-This Overlay could offer a discount code if the customer has items in their basket, or remind them of your best price guarantee.
+- Increase eCommerce urgency: This Overlay could offer a discount code if the customer has items in their basket, or remind them of your best price guarantee.

 4. Retarget engaged customers to prevent basket abandonment

-Engaged customers who have provided their email address are already interested in your items, but may have been pulled away from your site for any number of reasons.
+Engaged customers who have provided their email address are already interested in your items but may have been pulled away from your site for a number of reasons.